 2004 - 2012 - The Theatre Royal becomes one of the country's leading regional music venues with both National and International acts performing here during this time.

 2012 - Theatre Royal business purchased by Chewton Arts Pty Ltd.

 2016 - Theatre Royal business purchased by Tim Heath, Andrea Distefano, Felicity Cripps, Jono Hill & Campbell Hynam-Smith.

-Together with films and shows, we have created a brand new bar and cafe, featuring European bar food, coffee and wine, whilst celebrating much of our local produce.
+Together with films and shows, we have an espresso & wine bar, featuring European-inspired food, coffee and wine, whilst celebrating much of our local produce.